 16. After leaving Guevara, Mizones told a sergeant of the order to execute Guevara and entrusted the mission to him.
 He was told to fire below the head.
 The order was given to the sergeant at 1:00 p.m. and Mizones heard the shots fired at Guevara at 1:20 p.m.
 At 2:00 p.m., the helicopter returned to Higueras.
 A Father Shiller performed the last rites and Guevara's remains were strapped to one of the helicopter's skids and Mizones accompanied them to Vallegrande, where they landed at 2:30 p.m.
-Mizones said that he lost himself quickly in the crowd gathered at the airport, but that Mizones said that the title of the photograph, which appeared in the press, gave an incorrect identification of the name Mizones used,
+Mizones said that he lost himself anickly in the crowd gathered at the airport, but that took charge of the remains and was photographed.
+Mizones said that the title of the photograph, which appeared in the press, gave an incorrect identification of the name Mizones used,